yichi-yang/ELC-Survey-Platform/documentation/deploy.md

 We will set up a webserver to:

-1. Serve static files (\*.js, \*.css, etc.) including the fronted files
-2. Proxy API requests to Gunicorn
-3. SSL termination
+1. For `/api/*` and `/django-admin/*` run a reverse proxy to the UNIX socket that Gunicorn is listening on (`/run/gunicorn.sock`).
+2. For the rest, serve from some directory containing static files (e.g. `/var/www/html`).
+The webserver should first check to see if a matching file exists.
+If so, it should serve that file; if not it should serve index.html.
+This allows the frontend (single page app) to handle routing internally.
+3. Set up SSL termination.
+The webserver should listen for https traffic on port 443, and redirect all http traffic to port 443.
+It should have a valid certificate (you can use, for example, letsencrypt).

-We will use Caddy in this section since it's easy to set up.
-You can use any webserver you like, such as Nginx or Apache HTTP Server, but configuring those webserver is outside the scope of this guide.
+The following subsections show you how to do the above 3 things with Caddy or Nginx.
+You can use any webserver you like, but configuring those webserver is outside the scope of this guide.

+#### Caddy

 1. First we need to install Caddy.